Spontaneous symmetry breaking in a honeycomb lattice subject to a periodic potential: Analysis of fixed rays

 A similar analysis for the case of coupled source terms shows that, provided that the system of RG equations yields at least one solution $e^{\eta_i\ell}$ that satisfies the condition that $\eta_i>2$, then we have an instability towards the corresponding order.
 We note that coupling of source terms only occurs if they correspond to the same representation of the symmetry group of the system.

 With these results, we are now ready to determine the leading instabilities of the system that the various fixed rays correspond to.
 Unlike in the case of bilayer graphene, considered in Refs.\ \onlinecite{ThrockmortonPRB2014} and \onlinecite{CvetkovicPRB2012}, we do not find any one-parameter or more families of fixed rays; all of the fixed rays are isolated.
 However, we find a very large number (thousands) of solutions.
 A number of these rays correspond to multiple instabilities simultaneously present.
 The fact that we only obtain isolated fixed rays, rather than any multiparameter families, indicates that the system is unstable to perturbations in the initial conditions, causing the system to converge to a different fixed ray.
 These two facts are not surprising, given the diversity of symmetry-breaking states found so far in the related, but not identical, twisted bilayer graphene system.
+We also find one of two outcomes for the mass $m$ and the chemical potential $\mu$---either the mass diverges to infinity and the chemical potential goes to zero, or vice versa.
+These two outcomes would result from starting with the chemical potential inside or outside the gap, respectively.